Pubs, Hotels and Taverns

 John Forrest Tavern

 The John Forrest Tavern opened in 1978, after the 1970 Act allowed all hotels to open on Sundays.
-It is a popular weekend stop for weekend picnickers to John Forrest National Park.
+It was a popular weekend stop for weekend picnickers to John Forrest National Park, until its controversial closure on 31 May, 2022 as part of the planned redevelopments by the Department of Biodiversity, Conservation and Attractions.